kfjahnke/envutil/README.md

 Since every frame is represented by a single line, this format is quite verbose, requiring 60 lines per second for 60 fps video - you obviously don't want to hand-code such files, but rather generate them with software.
-It's a bit like slicer format for 3D printers, which you also don't write manually.
+It's a bit like slicer format for 3D printers, which you also don't want to write manually.
 The format might be beefed up (e.g. 'progressing' variables, switch of source image and other parameterization) - the current status quo is just to show that it can be done and to check that anti-aliasing works as expected - to see